tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/Course 6 - Advanced React/README.md

 #### Rules of Hooks and Fetching Data with Hooks

 - 2.1_Video_What are the rules of hooks?

+fetching
-- 2.2_Reading_Video_What you need to know before fetching data
+- 2.2_Video_What you need to know before fetching data
 - 2.3_Reading_Data fetching using hooks
 - Reading_Video_Fetching data – Putting it all together
 - Lab_Exercise: Can you fetch data?